xXKeNdAmAmAsTeRXx/XAI_methods_in_classification/README.md

 # Intro
-This repository contains a gradCAM method in explainable AI.
+This repository contains an overview of XAI (Explainable AI) in classification problem.
+The main idea of this project is summing up the most popular methods with not overcomplicated example.

 ## Dataset